erhathaway/router-primitives/README.md

 Recursive router is a different take on routing that hopefully increases developer productivity and allows for the easier creation and maintaince of complex routing.

 With Recursive, the URL is a reflection of your app.
-Instead of defining how the URL is constructed you **define the visual elements of your app** and URL construction is automatically handled for you, based on the hierarchical arrangement of layout primitives (`Scene`, `Stack`, `Feature`, `Data`)!
+Instead of defining how the URL is constructed you **define the visual elements of your app**.
+URL construction is automatically handled for you, based on the hierarchical arrangement of layout primitives (`Scene`, `Stack`, `Feature`, `Data`)!

 If you work on a platform where there is no concept of a URL, you can still use this library.
 The URL is simiply managed serialized state - which is platform aware and configurable!